nets4geeks/abCAPECCWESemanticModel/README.md

 ## CAPEC & CWE model (itmutgu style)
 * [The target OWL Model](snapshots/20181222v2.owl)

-To test the target model you can use [Protege](https://protege.stanford.edu/) & the FaCT++ reasoner or the Pellet reasoner.
+To test the target model you can use [Protege](https://protege.stanford.edu/) & the FaCT++ reasoner or Pellet reasoner.

 For DL use the standard DL query tab:
 * [The examples of DL queries](doc/examples_of_DL_queries.pdf).